LuizWStoeberl/LuizWStoeberl/README.md

 A web application for managing a **wedding gift list**, developed with React, Express, Prisma and SQLite.

 Guests can view available gifts and select an item, which is then registered in the database.

 ---

-### 🔹 PescadosApp

-A mobile application developed with **React Native and Expo**, focused on registering fishing information.

-The application explores features such as location, fish registration, weight, photos and additional observations.

----